kentookura/forester-elm-bindings/README.md

 implementation detail.
 I have opted for faithfully representing forester types in the elm frontend for maximum expressiveness on the frontend.
-Instead of compiling forester to HTML and using the browser as a "raw" hypermedia client, we can effectively use elm to ipmlement a custom hypermedia client model for forester.
+Instead of compiling forester to HTML and using the browser as a "raw" hypermedia client, we can effectively use elm to implement a custom hypermedia client model for forester.

 ## Notes